fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 }
 ```

-This is as simple as i gets, and the core loop is basically this.
+This is as simple as it gets, and the core loop is basically this.
 The devil is, of course, in the ``compute_iterations()``.

 ## A bit of Mandelbrot